koin4dapp/koin4kontrak/README.md

-<h1>Player to Player Community Token</h1>
+<h1>Bettors Community Token</h1>
-KOIN is DApp run on EOS block-chain to facilitate Player to Player interaction.
+KOIN is DApp run on EOS block-chain to facilitate Bettors interaction.

 <h2>True Value Offering & Better than Any Offering</h2>
 This is not an ICO activity, but an opportunity sharing offering.
 Members and Founder share the same value result, no free token distribute to Founder, all KOIN hold by founder came from his own fund and convert with same rate as other member.